-This vegan buffalo cauliflower is gluten free, baked (not fried!) and belongs at every football party.
-It has a crispy breaded coating and a spicy buffalo sauce with a (not so) secret ingredient to take it to the next level.
+These vegan buffalo cauliflower wings are gluten free, baked (not fried!) and belong at every football party.
+They have a crispy breaded coating and a spicy buffalo sauce with a (not so) secret ingredient to take it to the next level.

 This time of year I’m always craving buffalo flavored anything.
 Buffalo chicken wings, buffalo dip, and these vegan buffalo cauliflower ‘wings’.

 Something about buffalo sauce just screams football to me, and with the Superbowl right around the corner, I thought now would be the perfect time to share one of my favorite recipes!

 This cauliflower is battered in a gluten and dairy free rice flour based batter, baked until crispy, and then tossed in a spicy, three ingredient buffalo sauce and then dipped in ranch dressing.
 Since you’re probably already drooling, let’s just start cooking!

 How to make buffalo cauliflower wings